HenryXanderTalent/HenryXanderTalent/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there, I'm Henry 👋
+I'm Henry Opara 👋, a Junior Full-Stack Developer.

 🌱 Graduated from the QA Academy bootcamp (July 2021 Cohort) 🔭 I’m currently working as a Software Engineer at Xander Talent 🥅 2023 Goals: Turn my ideas into working prototypes in order to stretch myself and subsquently excelerate my learning